BasicPrimitives/javascript/apireference/famdiagram.md

  `onItemRender(event, data)`

-Callback function for rendering content of the diagram nodes.
-This callback is only called when custom item template is defined in the template object configuration.
-This callback receives reference to DOM element and context object of the rendered item.
-The control reuses existing elements in the DOM, so it is applications responsibility to properly update their content.
+The on item render callback function is used to populate the content of templated nodes in the diagram.
+It is called for user templates only.
+The callback references the DOM element and the node configuration object.
+The control reuses existing DOM elements, so the application should update the entire content of the template.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |